 Oversight and management of GHG emissions

 The Executive Committee and Sustainability Committee regularly receive updates on GHG performance metrics, progress on the Sustainability Roadmap, and significant climate-related risks and opportunities.
+Additionally, the Risk Management Committee supports and monitors the development and implementation of Galp’s risk management strategy and policy.

 Climate-related impacts, risks and opportunities